TheJelmega/prog-lang/design/README.md

 #### `used`

 The `used` attribute can only be applied to static items.
-This attribute is used to keep the variable in the output object file, even if the variable is not used or refernced by any other item inside the library.
+This attribute is used to keep the variable in the output object file, even if the variable is not used or referenced by any other item inside the library.
-However, the linker is still fee to remove such an item.
+However, the linker is still free to remove such an item.

+#### `callconv`

+The `callconv` attribute defined which calling convention a function will use when called.

+#### `contextless`

+The `contextless` attribute defines a function as running without access to the implicit context, maning that it will use the `contextless` ABI without having to be declared as [`extern` or `export`](#737-external-functions).
+This means that this also can be applied on [methods](#735-method-).

 ### 17.1.6.
 Code generation attributes [↵](#171-built-in-attributes-)